check-spelling/check-spelling-docs/Feature:-Suggest-patterns.md

 ### Cons

 If a pattern is bad, it could introduce unrecognized words that aren't naturally present. - Suggestions should be curated, so this shouldn't be a real problem.

+This turned out to be a bit of a problem which will be partially addressed in [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22) with the introduction of [`token-is-substring`](https://github.com/check-spelling/check-spelling/wiki/Event-descriptions#token-is-substring).

 ## Poor patterns